-Electric and magnetic fields do not extend to four-vectors in the same way.
+Electric and magnetic fields, however, do not extend to four-vectors.
 Instead, careful arguments show that relativistic transformation laws mix their components together.
 Imagine, though, that we had treated magnetic fields as bivectors from the start.
 Then the natural generalization of the $3\times3$ matrix for $\bivec{b}$ in~\eqref{eq:bivecComponentIndices} would be a $4\times4$ matrix, adding a new $t$-row and $t$-column at the top and left (superscripts denote contravariant indices):

-Under Lorentz transformations, the new time-space components mix with the familiar space-space components, \footnote{Lorentz transformations of four-vectors can be written as a matrix product: $\fourvec{U}' = \Lambda \fourvec{U}$.
+Ordinary rotations do not mix the new time-space components with the familiar space-space components, but Lorentz boosts do. \footnote{Lorentz transformations (rotations and boosts) of four-vectors can be written as a matrix product: $\fourvec{U}' = \Lambda \fourvec{U}$.
 In that language, a four-bivector transforms as $ \bivec{\fourvec{b}}' = \Lambda \bivec{\fourvec{b}} \Lambda^T$.
-These transformations precisely reproduce the Lorentz transformations of $\vec{E}$ and $\vec{B}$.} while under ordinary rotations the three time-space components remain entirely distinct from the space-space components and instead simply transform as a three-dimensional vector.
-This corresponds precisely to the familiar electromagnetic field tensor usually found in more advanced treatments:
+These transformations precisely reproduce the Lorentz transformations of $\vec{E}$ and $\vec{B}$.} This corresponds precisely to the electromagnetic field tensor usually found in more advanced treatments:

-The correspondence between the $\vec{B}$ and $\bivec{b}$ components is familiar, and now we see that the electric field emerges naturally from the four-bivector's timelike components. \footnote{This process of ``dimensional reduction'' is common in theories of extra dimensions: an antisymmetric tensor in $d$~dimensions splits into an antisymmetric tensor plus a vector when one dimension is singled out and the system is described in $d-1$ dimensions.}
+The correspondence between the $\vec{B}$ and $\bivec{b}$ components is familiar, and now we see that the electric field emerges naturally from the four-bivector's timelike components. \footnote{This process of ``dimensional reduction'' is common in theories of extra dimensions: an antisymmetric tensor in $d$~dimensions splits into an antisymmetric tensor plus a vector when one direction is singled out and the system is described in $d-1$ dimensions.}

-The rules we have seen for effects and sources of magnetic fields generalize directly to this relativistic form.
+The rules for effects and sources of magnetic fields generalize directly to this relativistic form.
 We saw in Eq.~\eqref{eq:magForce} that the force on a moving particle was $\vec{F}_m = q \bivec{b} \cdot \vec{v}$, or using index notation, $F_{m,i} = q \sum_j b_{ij} v_j$.
 For relativistic four-vectors, this becomes